- Making Money

 You may already know by now, but there are plenty of ways that one person could get out of debt.
 From debt management plans to IVAs and even bankruptcy, the options available will depend on personal circumstances.

 Professional services like these are commercial, meaning you will have to pay fees (sometimes even monthly fees) to get their help.
 That doesn’t mean they aren’t worth their fees.
-But before you shop around for the best commercial debt solutions, make sure they are not available for free with a UK debt charity first.
+If an IVA is the right debt solution for you, the fee will be worth it in the long run.

 You can find an extensive list of reviews for debt charities currently operating in the UK.